cqcallaw/ocl-samples/README.md

 # Audience
 The following guide is written for developers who are familiar with the Linux Command Line Interface (CLI), and developing C or C++ applications in Linux.

+# Why OpenCL?

+Even with [many](https://github.com/Erkaman/vulkan_minimal_compute) [well-known](https://www.khronos.org/opengl/wiki/Compute_Shader) [compute](https://docs.microsoft.com/en-us/windows/desktop/direct3d11/direct3d-11-advanced-stages-compute-shader) [alternatives](https://developer.nvidia.com/cuda-zone), I have yet to find another API with OCL's ability to run on multiple platforms and in multiple environments.
+CUDA is platform-specific; DirectX is OS-specific.
+OpenGL compute shaders are okay, but aren't designed to run on heterogenous platforms and require familiarity with GLSL (OpenCL kernels are generally written in a derivative of the C99 language specification).
+For serious GPGPU work, OCL wins.

 # Verify Hardware Support

 ## Intel
 Most modern Intel GPUs are supported by the NEO compute runtime.
-For integreated graphics devices, use `lscpu` to get the processor SKU; detailed information for each SKU is available from [ark.intel.com](ark.intel.com)
+For integrated graphics devices, use `lscpu` to get the processor SKU; detailed information for each SKU is available from [ark.intel.com](ark.intel.com)

 # Install OCL Headers and ICD Loader
 ```